Mazda 3 Extended Warranty: Cost, Coverage and Plans

 “I have a 2012 Mazda 3 with 58,000 miles,” said John in Ohio.
 “I purchased the vehicle brand new and have performed all required maintenance.
 I have to replace the entire transmission at a cost of $5,400.”

 Kim in British Columbia also had a powertrain issue: “I had increasing problems with oil burning.
 I first noticed the problem when my car was still under warranty and mentioned it to the mechanic who said it was normal.
-My car slowly using more & more oil.
-I would check it weekly, at 8 years old and 138000 km putting in 1 liter of oil every 7-10 days.
-Last week had complete engine failure.
-Told I need a new engine.”
+My car started slowly using more and more oil.
+I would check it weekly, at eight years old and 138,000 km putting in 1 liter of oil every seven to 10 days.
+Last week it had a complete engine failure.”

 These stories from real customers mentioning issues with Mazda 3 maintenance suggest that an extended warranty is a good idea.
 The likelihood of needing repairs and the prices we found for Mazda 3 extended warranties means you’re likely to come out ahead by purchasing a protection plan.